Ravindra-kmr/cs6235-a1/README.md

-# Question:
- Assignment 1: Alias Analysis
+# Assignment 1: Alias Analysis

 Our goal is to do alias analysis of qTACoJava programs.